TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

      and Charges.

 b.
 Prohibition of Tobacco Vending Machines - The sale of tobacco
-     products by means of vending machines is prohibited.
+     or e-cigarette products by means of vending machines is prohibited.

 c.
-Restrictions on the Distribution of Tobacco Products - No person,
+Restrictions on the Distribution of Tobacco or e-cigarette Products - No person,
      firm, corporation, establishment or agency shall
-     distribute tobacco products free of charge or in connection with a commercial or promotional
+     distribute tobacco or e-cigarette products free of charge or in connection with a commercial or promotional
      endeavor within the Town of Brookline.
-Such endeavors include, but are not limited to, product “giveaways", or distribution of a tobacco product as an incentive, prize, award or bonus in a game, contest or tournament involving skill or chance.
+Such endeavors include, but are not limited to, product “giveaways", or distribution of a tobacco or e-cigarette product as an incentive, prize, award or bonus in a game, contest or tournament involving skill or chance.

 d.
 Prohibition of Sales to Minors - No person, firm, corporation,
-     establishment, or agency shall sell tobacco
-     products to a minor.
+     establishment, or agency shall sell tobacco or e-cigarette products to a minor.

 e.
-Restrictions on Advertising and Promotion - From and after January 1,
-     1995, free standing tobacco product displays in retail locations, where a tobacco product is accessible to the public, shall be within twenty feet and the unobstructed view of a check-out or cash register location.
+Self-Service Displays – All self-service displays of tobacco
+     products as defined herein are prohibited.
+All commercial humidors including, but not limited to walk-in humidors must be locked.

 f.
-Prohibition of the Sale of Tobacco Products
+Prohibition of the Sale of Tobacco Products and e-cigarettes
-     by Health Care Institutions - No health care institution located in the Town of Brookline shall sell or cause to be sold tobacco  products.
+     by Health Care Institutions - No health care institution located in the Town of Brookline shall sell or cause to be sold tobacco or e-cigarette products.
      Additionally, no retail establishment that
-     operates or has a health care institution within it, such as a pharmacy or drug store, shall sell or cause to be sold tobacco products.
+     operates or has a health care institution within it, such as a pharmacy or drug store, shall sell or cause to be sold tobacco or e-cigarette products.

 g.
-Prohibition of the Sale of Tobacco Products
+Prohibition of the Sale of Tobacco and e-cigarette Products
-     by Educational Institutions -No    educational
+     by Educational Institutions - No educational
-     institution located in the Town of Brookline shall sell or cause to be sold     tobacco products.
+     institution located in the Town of Brookline shall sell or cause to be sold tobacco or e-cigarette products.
 This includes all educational
      institutions as well as any retail
      establishments that operate on the property of an